Skip to main content

 What the user wants matters most

-Users don't usually read text unless they want information.
+Users usually only read text if they want information.
 When you write for the web, start with the same question every time - what does the user want to know?

 Meeting the user need means being: